Hannybaby/memory/README.md

 ## Where to play

-Follow this link to play the game: [Click here!](http://htmlpreview.github.io/?https://github.com/Hannybaby/memory/blob/master/index.html) ## -jquery-library -bootstrap-framwork -
+Follow this link to play the game: [Click here!](http://htmlpreview.github.io/?https://github.com/Hannybaby/memory/blob/master/index.html) ## Code Dependencies The following dependencies are used: -jquery-library -bootstrap-framwork -